Sign in to continue

 by Alexa Davis

-1,113 views
+1,890 views

-TIFF (Tagged Image File Format) is a widely used file format for digital images.
-It is the standard format for many graphics and image-editing applications, such as Adobe Photoshop and Apple Preview.
 Understanding what a TIFF file is and how it works is essential for anyone who wants to get the most out of their digital images.
-With its wide range of capabilities and impressive color accuracy, the TIFF format is an excellent choice for any project involving digital photos.
+With its wide range of capabilities and impressive color accuracy, this format is an excellent choice for any project involving photos.

-What is a TIFF File?
+What is a TIFF file?

-TIFF Meaning
+TIFF meaning

 Properties of TIFF Files

 The format is used for storing both black and white and color images.
 It is a common practice in the printing field and for digital photography.
-Here are some of the characteristics of TIFF files:

 • Resolution.
 TIFF supports high-resolution images up to 4,096 pixels in both width and height.
 This makes it capable of producing high-quality images.

-How to Open a TIFF file?
+How to open a TIFF file?

 Now you know what is a TIFF file, let's see how to view it: